teelee7133/codefarmert/content/blog/sql-optimizer-join-method/index.md

 description: "A quick analysis of the most common sql database join methods."
 ---

-There are 3 common database join methods:
+There are 3 common database join methods (there are more, but lets start with these):

 *   Nested-loop
 *   Merge Sort